t-bingham/heli_rig_361/README.md

+Helirig code for UC helicopter rig using Tiva board C series with Oribit booster pack

 This code is written for ENCE361 at the University of Canterbury.
 It was submitted by Thomas Bingham, Shannon Booth and Isaac Bus.